lurgh/infinitive-jkp717/README.md

   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
   * More updates to README
-  * MQTT: potentially add a "system ID" and maybe support read-only?
+  * MQTT: potentially add a "system ID" and maybe support a read-only option
+  * MQTT: add homeassitant discovery topics to automate setup of sensors

 This README has been updated with some info about this fork but more needs to be written.